awsdocs/aws-cloud9-user-guide/doc_source/get-started.rst

    * - Multiple people will be using a single AWS account, and I need to restrict creating |envplural| within that account to control costs.
      - :ref:`Advanced Setup for Teams <setup-teams>`

-After you finish setting up, follow the steps in the :doc:`Tutorial <tutorial>` to begin experimenting with |AC9|.
+After you finish setting up, follow the steps in the :doc:`IDE Tutorial <tutorial>` to begin experimenting with |AC9|.

 See :doc:`welcome` for general information about |AC9|.